-- TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area: TNWs: linear feet width (ft), Or, acres.
-Wetlands adjacent to TNWs: acres. - 2.
-RPWs that flow directly or indirectly into TNWs. - Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: - Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+1. TNWs and Adjacent Wetlands.
+Check all that apply and provide size estimates in review area: ☐ TNWs: linear feet, wide, Or acres. ☐ Wetlands adjacent to TNWs: acres.
+2. RPWs that flow directly or indirectly into TNWs.
+Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+Provide data and rationale indicating that tributary is perennial: Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flows seasonally:

-Provide estimates for jurisdictional waters in the review area (check all that apply):

-acres.

-Tributary waters: linear feet width (ft).

-- Other non-wetland waters: - Identify type(s) of waters: - 3.
-Non-RPWs8 that flow directly or indirectly into TNWs. - Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
+Provide rationale indicating that tributary flow seasonally: Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet wide.
+Other non-wetland waters: acres.
+Identify type(s) of waters: 3.
+Non-RPWs 8 that flow directly or indirectly into TNWs. ☐ Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
 Data supporting this conclusion is provided at Section III.C.

-Provide estimates for jurisdictional waters within the review area (check all that apply):
+Provide estimates for jurisdictional waters within the review area (check all that apply): Tributary waters: linear feet, wide.
+Other non-wetland waters: acres.
+Identify type(s) of waters: 1 Wotlands directly abutting an DDW that flow directly or indirectly into TNWs